The Best Things to Do in Cape Town

 Rhodes Dr, Newlands, Cape Town, 7735, South Africa

-This famous botanical garden, created in 1913, was the first in the world dedicated to a country's own flora.
-The spectacular 90-acre plant haven forms part of a nature reserve that borders Table Mountain National Park.
-Besides numerous gardens...
+Founded in 1913, this famous botanical garden was the first in the world dedicated to its country’s own flora.
+The spectacular, 90-acre plant haven forms part of a nature reserve that borders Table Mountain National Park.
+Besides numerous...

 Robben Island, Cape Town, 7400, South Africa